SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 First proposed by [Ian Goodfellow and colleagues](https://arxiv.org/abs/1406.2661), the vanilla GANs' implementation comprises of two networks, the generator and discriminator, which compete against each other in a min-max optimisation process.
 The highly used case example would be counterfeiting banknotes.
 The generator is the counterfeiter while the discriminator is the investigator trying to figure out whether the banknotes synthesized by the generator are authentic.
 Both network receives feedback from each other and improve in reproducing near genuine banknotes and being a better investigator over time.

 At each particular epoch of neural net training, the generator draws 'noises' from a prior distribution.
-As it receives feedback from the discriminator in progressive epochs, the generator learns to map this prior distribution to the true (if not the posterior) distribution of the data inputed better.
+As it receives feedback from the discriminator in progressive epochs, the generator learns to map this prior distribution to the true (if not the posterior) distribution of the data inputted better.

 Eventually, the generator learns to adjust the synthetic data's distribution to resemble more like the real data's distribution while the discriminator becomes more adept at adjusting the boundary which separates the differences between the generated data and the real data's distribution.